hellof2e/quark-core/examples/use-cdn/README.en-US.md

 ```

 ## tip
 By default you should introduce the umd bundle.
-Because the component's quarkc dependency is by default externalizede, you should introduce quarkc first before introducing component's CDN.
+Because the component's quarkc dependency is by default externalized, you should introduce quarkc first before introducing component's CDN.